-Becoming only the second England player to score four tries in a Championship match and the first for 97 years hangs lightly on the shoulders of Chris Ashton, who achieved the feat in the 59-13 win over Italy in February 2011.
+Becoming only the second England player to score four tries in a Championship match and the first for 97 years was a major distinction for Chris Ashton, who achieved the feat in the 59-13 win over Italy in February 2011.
 His exploits brought him a man of the match award.
-With two tries already tucked away against Wales, it took him to an RBS 6 Nations Championship equalling best of six in a season.
+With two tries already tucked away against Wales, he equalled the RBS 6 Nations Championship best of six in a season.
 He shares the record with Will Greenwood (2001) and Shane Williams (2008) and was the leading try-scorer in the 2011 Championship.

 His six RWC tries that year meant he was only two short of the individual tournament record held by Jonah Lomu (1999) and Bryan Habana (2007).
 He was the joint leading try-scorer in the 2011 event alongside Vincent Clerc.

-Chris brought a spell of 11 Test matches without scoring to end in spectacular style against the All Blacks at Twickenham in December last year and he crashed over the Scotland line in the opening 2013 RBS 6 Nations Championship game at Twickenham.
+Chris brought a spell of 11 Test matches without scoring to an end in spectacular style against the All Blacks at Twickenham in December 2012 and he crashed over the Scotland line in the opening 2013 RBS 6 Nations Championship game at Twickenham.
 He started every match in the tournament.
-His next try was against Argentina, also at Twickenham, in November.
+His next try was against Argentina, also at Twickenham, last November.